 I also thrive on differences, and even a bit of mystery.
 Know everything about my partner?
 Every story?
 No surprises?
 Then I’m restless.
 I’m feeling constricted.
 I want something more – including my freedom.

 All of this leads me to agree – in principle – with what this writer has to say about time apart allowing for appreciating each other.
 And I don’t find that this compromises intimacy – which is something else again or, as defined by Dictionary.com (paraphrased):

 a close, familiar, and usually affectionate or loving personal relationship with another person or group; a close association with or detailed knowledge / understanding of a place, subject, etc.

 For me, intimacy has to do with knowledge, trust, and shared touch.
-I find that intimacy is enhanced when two wholly owned individuals come together, which doesn’t require spending every day in the same space.
+I consider intimacy to be enhanced when two wholly owned individuals come together, which doesn’t require spending every day in the same space.

 Keeping Romance Alive: Time, Timing, Circumstances

 So how much time is enough time, and how much is too much?
 We all want to keep the romance alive, right?

 For me, that’s no problem.
 Especially because I’m no longer in the baby business, up all night and desperate for sleep.
 But in marriage, for me, days at a time with a traveling husband was a different matter – for precisely that reason.

 If we’re involved, it’s not an issue.
 If we’re married or married with kids?
 The complexion of things changes dramatically when one spouse is carrying the load on the domestic front – with little or no relief.

 In both of these scenarios, we’re talking about the practical side to serious relationships or marriage.
 Division of labor.
 Raising children.
 Running a household.
 Cooking, driving, laundry, bills.
 And often — work for pay outside the home as well.
 It’s the dilemma of “having it all” transformed into doing it all.